 The drain field is one of the most critical parts of a residential or commercial septic system.
 If you’re building a new home or breaking ground on a new business facility and need a septic system, it’s important for you to know a little about it beforehand.
 We would like to share three important considerations for your drain field installation as you plan a new septic system.

-- Size – Residential and commercial septic systems must be equipped to handle the amount of usage they will get every day.
-Whether you have a large business operation or a small family of four, knowing what the ideal size of your drain field is will help you determine what steps to take next.
+Residential and commercial septic systems must be able to handle the amount of usage they get every day.
+Whether you have a large operation or a household of four, your daily septic system usage needs to be estimated.

 When our crew installs a new drain field or complete septic system, we help our customers determine the ideal size for the drain field and septic tank.
 If these components are too small, there could be backups down the line and the need for constant pumping.
 If they’re too large, they’re a waste of your money.

 2. Soil evaluation